vadim-geroim/Image-Blur-2/README.md

 - `spec/image_spec.rb` - includes three different examples

 ## Solution
-- the method `blank_matrix` - gets as a parameter matrix and and converts it to the matrix with the same dimention but with only zero values in it.
+- the method `blank_matrix` - gets as a parameter matrix and converts it to the matrix with the same dimention but with only zero values in it.
 - the method `blur` - iterates through the matrix specified in a class constructor and if met ones it will replaces values in the